zhifeng-heng/authentication-server/README.md

-# node-oauth2-server with MongoDB example
+# authentication-server with MongoDB example

 This is a basic example of a OAuth2 server, using [node-oauth2-server](https://github.com/oauthjs/node-oauth2-server) (version 3.0.1) with MongoDB storage and the minimum (only the required to work) model configuration.